c-bengen54/cs-projects/README.md

 └── WYLTPAG/                  #Would You Like To Play A Game?
 Game Jam Submission
 ```

-## To run the java project use this compiler bash command
+## To run the Java project, use this compiler bash command

 ```
 cd /workspaces/cs-projects/project